-Proposal Writing Purpose of the Evaluation Component of Your Government Proposal
+Purpose of the Evaluation Component of Your Government RFP

-The purpose of the proposal evaluation part of your government RFP is to allow the agency to fairly evaluate you proposal based upon stated solicitation requirements.
-The second most important reason is to make sure that tax payers’ money is spent wisely.
-Procurement law requires that the agency makes sure that contractors bidding on government contract proposals have a fair opportunity to compete and not hide the ball in the evaluation part in Requests for Proposals.
+The purpose of the proposal evaluation component of your government RFP is to allow the agency to evaluate fairly your proposal based upon stated solicitation requirements.
+The second most important reason is to make sure that taxpayers’ money is spent wisely.
+Procurement law requires that the agency makes sure that contractors bidding on government contract proposals have a fair opportunity to compete and not hide the ball in the evaluation part of Requests for Proposals.

 - Solicitations must provide sufficient information to let the public know how the government will evaluate their proposals.